 It’s a bit of a cliche, really, but writing is one of the things that I’ve been doing for as long as I can remember.
 When it came time to change some things in my life, it just made sense to study something I both loved and wanted to push further.

-I try to work on personal projects alongside my studies but they usually get put to one side when the assignment and reading starts to ramp up.
+I tried to work on personal projects alongside my studies but they usually got put to one side when the assignment and reading ramped up.
 The last thing I worked on of any substantial size was a novel.
 Well, 90% of a novel.

-What has been your favourite project or piece of work you’ve done so far in your degree?
+What was favourite project or piece of work you’ve done in your degree?

 For the last assignment in my first year, I wrote a 2,000-word short story as a response to watching a university production of Ghost Sonata by Strindberg.
 My tutors really liked it and it was featured in the end-of-year summer show, being read out by one of my tutors.